-This World Children’s Day (20th November), The Ocean Race is recognising the crucial role that future generations have to play in supporting our seas by announcing that it will be making its award-winning learning programme available in six more languages.
+Ahead of World Children’s Day, on 20th November, The Ocean Race is recognising the crucial role that future generations have to play in supporting our seas by announcing that it will be making its award-winning learning programme available in six more languages.

 The Champions for the Sea programme has helped over 160,000 children in more than 54 countries understand one of the major threats to the ocean, plastic pollution, and what can be done to turn things around.
 Currently available in English, Spanish and French, in December it will also be available in Portugese, followed by Mandarin, Italian, Dutch, Danish and German early in the new year.

 The curriculum-based Learning Programme has been adopted by teachers across the globe, as well as parents looking for informative and engaging content for their children during lockdown.
 The set of fun modules show children how plastic is impacting the ocean and what needs to happen to prevent it from leaking into nature.